Help! Can I use MQLs to build quality pipeline?

 Marketing Qualified Lead (MQL) definition:

-An MQL is a lead (prospective customer) that the Marketing team has determined (qualified) as having the potential to become a customer, and so enter the Sales pipeline.
+A marketing qualified lead is a lead (prospective customer) that the Marketing team has determined (qualified) as having the potential to become a customer, and so enter the Sales pipeline.

 This qualification is based on simple criteria, typically conversion events such as a demo request, ebook download, or newsletter sign-up.